KvGeijer/Erlang-C-port/README.md

 ## Interfacing Erlang and C ##

 This is just a test to see how an Erlang program can communicate with a program written in C (or really any language).
+This can be done in several ways, for example:
-This is done through communicating over a port and is described [here](https://www.erlang.org/doc/tutorial/c_port.html), but it can also be done by setting up a [C-node](https://www.erlang.org/doc/tutorial/cnode.html).
+* The first is through communicating over a port and is described [here](https://www.erlang.org/doc/tutorial/c_port.html),
+* The second is using a NIF, which is like directly calling the C function in Erlang.
+Unsafe but fast and convienient.
+It is described [here](https://www.erlang.org/doc/tutorial/nif.html),
+* A third option which we will not be exploring is setting up a [C-node](https://www.erlang.org/doc/tutorial/cnode.html).
+It creates a process which looks like an Erlang node to Erlang, but is really implemented in C.

 # Problem selection